Corporate Internal Audit Unit (SPI) is an independent unit established within an organization or company to conduct objective internal audits.

 Through targeted recommendations, SPI contributes significantly to improving performance and corporate governance.

-4. Preventing and detecting fraud
+4. Preventing and Detecting Fraud

 By applying a risk-based audit methodology, SPI conducts an examination of areas prone to fraudulent practices such as procurement, finance, and asset management.